 You can never go wrong in this dish as it has the signature Korean spiciness that most Asians love.
 This dish pairs beef and the pepper paste known as Gochujang, and it comes served with Japanese rice topped with seasoned vegetables.

 And if you see a sunny-side-up egg on it, that’s because they include it.

 As you wish to devour it, it is advisable first to mix the ingredients to achieve that eclectic mix of spice and love for something sumptuous yet beneficial.

 The all-time favorite of those wishing to pass by Ulli’s or even get an after meal dessert is the chilled taho.

-The best thing about this at Ulli’s is that it is served all day.
+The best thing about Ulli’s is that they serve it all day.
 You don’t have to wait for a taho vendor to deliver your daily serving of protein-rich fermented soya.

 So after a nice bowl of Buddha’s Feast together with Bibimbap, take a serving of chilled taho to complete that full-stomach diet without the guilt.